Govin25/QuizMaster/docs/docs/user-guide/data-privacy.md

 # Data & Privacy

-QuizMaster is GDPR compliant and gives you full control over your data.
+Quainy is GDPR compliant and gives you full control over your data.

 :::info Coming Soon
 Detailed GDPR documentation is coming soon.